National Sticky Bun Day

 Facts About Sticky Buns

-Although many people would look at sticky buns and think of something that they probably shouldn’t eat because it would drive up their blood sugar, we look at them as a piece of history.
-As such, we were able to find some fascinating facts about these sweet pastries—facts that we think everyone will find irresistible.
+Although many people might view sticky buns as something they probably shouldn’t eat because it could drive up their blood sugar, we see them as a piece of history.
+As such, we have found some fascinating facts about these sweet pastries—facts that we think everyone will find irresistible.

-• The first bread to feature honey and nuts were made by the Ancient Egyptians.
+• The first bread to feature honey and nuts was made by the Ancient Egyptians.

-• Schnecken is still a specialty that’s served in Philadelphia.
+• Schnecken is still a specialty served in Philadelphia.

 • In the United Kingdom, sticky rolls are made with raisins.
 These buns are known as Chelsea Buns.